Graduate Nurse and Midwifery Programs

 - Additional 8 days paid study days

 As part of the program, the expectation is that you will enrol in postgraduate studies to complete the Diploma of Mental Health and the opportunity to complete your Master of Mental Health.
-The program incorporates and articulates directly with the Master of Mental Health through Latrobe University.
+A number of educational providers have offered very generous credits towards their Masters programs if you are enrolled in LRH's graduate programs.
 The course is offered by mixed mode via distance education, face-to-face tutorials and attendance at mandatory study days.
 Clinical placements including specific objectives and learning opportunities form the basis of our Graduate Program.

 Our graduate programs have many exciting features: